AMS-MRC-disc-math-bio/pmfe/README.md

     nice make -j

 instead.
-The resulting binaries can be found in the `bin/` subdirectory.
+The resulting binaries can be found in the base directory with the `pmfe-` prefix.

-### Installing
-You may elect to install the project code so that you can run it from any directory.
-To do so, simply run `sudo make install` from the `pmfe` directory.

-To undo this process, run `sudo make uninstall`.

 ## Updating

 If you used Git to download your copy of this software, you can update it easily.
 Just run `git pull` in a terminal from anywhere inside the repository to fetch the latest version.
-Afterwards, run `make clean` and then `make` to build the new version.
+Afterwards, run `make` again to build the new version.
-Be sure to re-run `make install` if you want an installed copy!

 ## Usage
+This project builds programs that perform a variety of tasks.

+### `pmfe-findmfe`
-Given a FASTA file representing an RNA sequence, the program will produce a Sage file containing the generated points and initializing the parameter polytope.
+Given a FASTA file representing an RNA sequence and (optionally) some modified values for the Turner99 multibranch loop parameters, the `pmfe-findmfe` program will generate a secondary structure which minimizes free energy.

-To run the calculation on the sequence in `test_data/test_tRNA.fasta`, type

-    pmfe-parametrizer test_data/test_tRNA.fasta

-The result will be a file `test_data/test_tRNA.sage` containing the required Sage commands and a directory called `test_data/test_tRNA` containing structure files representing the MFE structures for each set of parameters.

-We also supply a program which can be used to find an MFE structure for a single set of parameters.
 To use it on the sequence in `test_data/test_tRNA.fasta` with parameters `A`, `B`, `C`, and `D`, type

     pmfe-findmfe test_data/test_tRNA.fasta -a A -b B -c C -d D

 The result will be printed to your terminal.

-For more information about either program, run it with the `-h` option.
+### `pmfe-subopt`
+Given a FASTA file representing an RNA sequence, an energy gap δ, and (optionally) some modified values for the Turner99 multibranch loop parameters, the `pmfe-subopt` program will generate all secondary structures with energy within δ of the minimum.
+To use it on the sequence in `test_data/test_tRNA.fasta` with parameters `A`, `B`, `C`, and `D` and energy gap δ, type

+    pmfe-findmfe test_data/test_tRNA.fasta -a A -b B -c C -d D --delta δ

+The result will be saved in `test_data/test_tRNA.rnasubopt`.

+### `pmfe-parametrizer`
+Given a FASTA file representing an RNA sequence, the `pmfe-parametrizer` program will generate the polytope which is the convex hull of all secondary structures on that sequence in ℚ⁴.
+To use it on the sequence in `test_data/test_tRNA.fasta`, type

+    pmfe-parametrizer test_data/test_tRNA.fasta

+The result will be saved in `test_data/test_tRNA.rnapoly`, which can be read directly or used with `rna_poly.py` to produce a Sage polytope for further investigation.

+### `pmfe-tests`
+The `pmfe-tests` program runs a suite of unit tests.

 ## Python interface